Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Simulation Results

 \section{Simulation Results}

 This section illustrates the performance of the proposed algorithms through computer simulations.
-We consider a geographical zone modeled by a square of side $1000$ meters.
-The BS is located at the center of this zone whereas the devices are randomly and uniformly distributed inside the square.
+We consider a geographical zone modelled by a square of side $1000$ meters.
+The BS is located at the centre of this zone whereas the devices are randomly and uniformly distributed inside the square.
 The simulations parameters are based on 3GPP specifications~\cite[p.~481]{3gpp.45.820} as in~\cite{7165674,8764608}.
 The carrier frequency is $f_c=900$ MHz and the path-loss (in dB) at $f_c$ is given by $120.9+37.6\log(\text{dist}_{i}^t)+\alpha_{\text{G}}+\alpha_{\text{L}}$~\cite[p.~481]{3gpp.45.820}, where $\text{dist}_{i}^t$ is the distance (in km) between device $i$ and the BS at frame $t$, $\alpha_{\text{G}}=-4$ dB represents the antenna gain and $\alpha_{\text{L}}=10$ dB is the penetration loss.
 Flat Rayleigh fading is also considered and thus $g_{ij}^t$ includes the previous path-loss model as well as an exponential random variable with unit parameter.
 The power spectral density of the noise is $-174$ dBm/Hz and the noise figure is $5$ dB.
 Unless specified otherwise, the next parameters are fixed as follows.
 Each device $i$ has a maximum transmission power of $\upper{e}_i=23$ dBm~\cite[p.~481]{3gpp.45.820}.
 The group size is $M=2$.
 The bandwidth is $200$ kHz and the bandwidth of a single RB is $200/n$ kHz where $n$ is the total number of RBs.
-The data requirements of the devices follow an uniform distribution as $L_i^t\sim\mathrm{unif}\{0, L_{\text{max}}\}$ with $L_{\text{max}}=100$ kbits.
+The data requirements of the devices follow a uniform distribution as $L_i^t\sim\mathrm{unif}\{0, L_{\text{max}}\}$ with $L_{\text{max}}=100$ kbits.
 The arrival times are given by $a_i^t\sim\mathrm{unif}\{1,n\}$ and the deadlines are given by $d_i^t\sim\mathrm{unif}\{a_i^t+1,n+1\}$.
-The optimization problem~\eqref{pb:1} is modeled in AMPL~\cite{10.5555/2804729.2804730} and solved using the CPLEX.
-All simulations are performed for independent random realizations and averaged out.
+The optimal offline algorithm to solve~\eqref{pb:1} in the single frame model, denoted \textsc{opt}, is based on AMPL modelling~\cite{10.5555/2804729.2804730} and using the CPLEX solver.

-The next figures show the results for the case of a single frame.
+The next figures show the results for the single frame model in which the problem involves only NOMA grouping.